 If the product accidentally gets into eyes, they should be thoroughly flushed with water.

 If skin or eye symptoms persist, or the product is accidentally swallowed, seek medical advice immediately and show the package leaflet or the label to the physician.

-Advocate should not be allowed to enter water courses as it has harmful effects on aquatic organisms: moxidectin is highly toxic to aquatic organisms.
+Advocate should not enter water courses as it has harmful effects on aquatic organisms: moxidectin is highly toxic to aquatic organisms.
 Dogs should not be allowed to swim in surface waters for 4 days after treatment.